-Unlike in other jurisdictions, a merger notification in Indonesia does not result in the Indonesian Competition Commission (KPPU) issuing a formal decision to permit or prohibit a transaction between the parties: instead, the KPPU will render a non-binding opinion, which can be:
+Unlike in other jurisdictions, a merger notification in Indonesia does not result in the Indonesian Competition Commission (KPPU) issuing a formal decision to permit or prohibit a transaction between the parties; instead, the KPPU will render a non-binding opinion, which can be:

-- · no allegation of monopolistic practice or unfair business competition; - · an allegation of monopolistic practice or unfair business competition with conditional approval; or - · an allegation of monopolistic practice or unfair business competition.
+- no allegation of monopolistic practice or unfair business competition; - an allegation of monopolistic practice or unfair business competition with conditional approval; or - an allegation of monopolistic practice or unfair business competition.

-In most cases, the KPPU issues a 'no allegation of monopolistic practice or unfair business competition' opinion.
+In most cases, the KPPU issues the first opinion described above.

 If the KPPU issues a conditional approval, the undertaking must accept behavioural or structural remedies.
-The authority has, so far, imposed behavioural remedies (reporting requirements) at least five times - none related to foreign-to-foreign transactions.
+The KPPU has imposed behavioural remedies, usually consisting of reporting requirements, in at least five cases.